 Some of the benefits of volunteering include opportunities to make a positive impact on your community, help a cause and/or organization that is important to you and possibly your clients, and bond with your professional network.
-Volunteering can also have a positive impact on your practice because it allows you to showcase your value to your clients and be seen as more than an advisor.
+Volunteering can also have a positive impact on your practice because it allows you to showcase your value to your clients and be seen as more than a financial professional.

 Generations view volunteering differently

-With the growing transfer of generational wealth, it is important for advisors to learn as much about each generation as possible to better reach and engage these groups.
+With the growing transfer of generational wealth, it is important for financial professionals to learn as much about each generation as possible to better reach and engage these groups.
 When it comes to community involvement, research shows that each generation views volunteering differently.
-In Sterling Volunteers blog post on April 18, 2019, the author shares that “baby boomers’ interest in giving back is born from a desire to leave a social legacy; millennials seek to contribute to a cause; and Gen Z’s want to gain work experience through volunteering.”2
+In a blog post from Sterling Volunteers, the author shares that “baby boomers’ interest in giving back is born from a desire to leave a social legacy; millennials seek to contribute to a cause; and Gen Z’s want to gain work experience through volunteering.”2

 As you enjoy this holiday season, consider how you can give back.
 It will be well worth the effort because when you give your time, resources and energy, you also receive.
-And, your receiving will be exponentially greater than your giving.
+The benefits you receive will be exponentially greater than what you give.

 How will you give back this holiday season?